Doctor of Ministry (DMIN)

 - Institutional Approval Form.
 The church, institution, or agency in which the applicant ministers will provide the Seminary a statement of its approval of the applicant and its willingness to participate in the applicant's program of study and practice.
 This form is used to determine an applicant's denominational status, in terms of tuition.

 - References.
 An applicant will submit references to testify to his/her commitment to and effectiveness in ministry.
 (The DMIN Office will contact these individuals directly with its standard reference form.)

 - Interview.
 The Director or Associate Director will conduct or supervise an interview with each applicant.

 Under the direction of the DMIN Committee, the candidate’s academic work and ministry practice will be evaluated periodically.

 - No credit will be given for any seminar or project in which the candidate fails to make an acceptable grade.
 If a candidate makes a failing grade in more than one seminar, the track coordinator will evaluate the wisdom of continuing in the program with the candidate and make appropriate recommendations to the DMin Committee.

-- After approval of a prospectus, the candidate may begin the field project.
+- After approval of a prospectus, and the completion of all other seminars and DM 410, the candidate may begin the field project.

 - The DMIN program is designed for completion in three academic years, with six years as a maximum.
 After three years, additional extension fees are charged.
 After six years, the candidacy expires.